-Each year a sample of students is drawn to represent the entire student population in grades four and eight.
+Every year a sample of students is drawn to represent the entire student population in grades 4 and 8.
 NAEP assessments are administered to this sample of students, rather than the entire population.
 This sampling greatly reduces the cost of testing and significantly reduces the burden placed on school staff, while still providing highly reliable results.

 Since 1992, anywhere from 24 to 350 schools in Nebraska have participated in NAEP.
 State Years require a much larger sample of Nebraska students than do National Years.
 Test scores are always kept confidential.
 Performance on NAEP is never reported for individual students, schools, or districts.